Essex Electric Vehicle Charge Point Strategy

 In Essex, 49% of CO²e emissions are from transport, with over half of these emissions coming from cars and a third from heavy and light goods vehicles.

-Responding to the climate crisis, the Government is phasing out the sale of new petrol and diesel cars by 2030 and plug-in hybrid vehicles by 2035 to accelerate the uptake of zero emission vehicles.
+Responding to the climate crisis, the Government is phasing out the sale of almost all new petrol and diesel cars by 2030 and plug-in hybrid vehicles by 2035 to accelerate the uptake of zero emission vehicles.
 At Essex County Council, we have also committed to reducing the county's greenhouse gas emissions, delivering a target of net zero by 2050.

 A switch to electric vehicles (EVs) can contribute to improving air quality and achieving our net zero goals.
 Although only part of the solution, EVs have a key role to play, alongside our work to encourage sustainable transport options, such as walking, cycling and bus travel.